plotly/dash-labs/docs/03-TemplateLayoutSystem.md

 ## Custom output components
 When a template is provided, the new `@app.callback` decorator no longer requires a caller to explicitly provide the output component that the callback function result will be stored in.
 However, explicit output components and output properties can still be configured.

-Here is an example that outputs a string to the `children` property of an `dcc.Markdown` component.
+Here is an example that outputs a string to the `children` property of a `dcc.Markdown` component.

-Note that the default value of `kind` for `tpl.markdown_output` is `dl.Output`, which is why it's not necessary to override the `kind` argument.
+Note that the default value of `kind` for `tpl.new_markdown` is `dl.Output`, which is why it's not necessary to override the `kind` argument.

 [demos/output_markdown.py](./demos/output_markdown.py)